Your Voice Matters

-We’ve spent time listening to complex wheelchair users and carers across our country.
+We’ve spent a lot of time listening to complex wheelchair users and carers across our country.
 What we heard was not just about equipment.
 It was about the effort, trade-offs and workarounds involved in everyday life.
-It was about the difference between having a chair, and being able to live the life you want with confidence.Some experiences came through consistently in the research, but we know they won’t be the same for everyone.
-We want to keep listening, understand where we’re right or wrong, and make sure we focus on the things that matter most.
+It was about the difference between having a chair and being able to live the life you want with confidence.
+Some experiences and themes came through consistently in the research, but we know they won’t be the same for everyone.
+We want to keep engaging, to understand where we’ve got it right or wrong, and make sure we focus on the things that matter most.

 Three things we heard clearly